osscar-org/widget-bzvisualizer/README.md

-# Jupyter widget: Brillouin Zone visualizer
+# Jupyter widget: Brillouin zone visualizer

-Jupyter widget based on the corresponding Javascript library: https://github.com/materialscloud-org/brillouinzone-visualizer
+A Jupyter widget to plot the 1st Brillouin zone of crystals.
+It is based on the corresponding Javascript library: https://github.com/materialscloud-org/brillouinzone-visualizer

-The primary input is a crystal structure.
-The code runs [seekpath](https://github.com/giovannipizzi/seekpath) and displays the Javascript widget using [anywidget](https://anywidget.dev/).
+The primary input is a crystal structure, which is parsed by [seekpath](https://github.com/giovannipizzi/seekpath) and the result is displayed by the Javascript widget using [anywidget](https://anywidget.dev/).

 This repo is bootstrapped with `npm create anywidget@latest`.